Using very simple math to get the most out of multiple kits

 It would be expected that the father shares 3.125% DNA (224 cM at GEDmatch) with this cousin.
 A child of his would be expected to share 1.56% DNA (112 cM), on average, and it overestimates as often as it underestimates.
 The predicted method is the best by far.
 It’s off by 0.28 percentage points (20 cM), on average.
 The method of using the average shared DNA between the cousin and the three siblings is off 0.47 percentage points (33.7 cM), on average.
 This method could be very useful if there’s absolutely no way to get the kits into a chromosome browser because it doesn’t require finding distinct segments.
 The method of assuming that the father shares the same amount of DNA as the child who shares the most DNA with the cousin does the worst.
 It’s off by 1.13 percentage points (81 cM), on average.

-Once you’ve approximated the amount of DNA your father shares with this cousin, the last step is to use a shared cM or DNA percentage chart to see the possible relationships they could have.
-There will be fewer possibilities this way than if you had just used one kit.
-For the most accurate results possible, including different ranges depending on the genders of all ancestors involved, use a shared DNA percentage table that matches the standard deviations in the peer-reviewed literature.
+Once you’ve approximated the amount of DNA your father shares with this cousin, the last step is to use a relationship predictor to see the possible relationships they could have.